quii/learn-go-with-tests/arrays-and-slices.md

 ./sum_test.go:52:21: cannot use "dave" (type string) as type []int in argument to checkSums
 ```

+Run the test once more and it should pass.

+## Practice exercises

+* Create and test new function that returns the min element in each slice
+* Create and test new function that returns the max element in each slice
+* Create and test new function that returns the last element in each slice

 ## Wrapping up

 We have covered